top of page

 Scheme 1.png

-The Arene-Limited Nondirected C-H Activation/Functionalization of Arenes.
+The Arene-Limited Nondirected C-H Activation/Functionalization of Arenes

 Despite the fact that nondirected C–H activations of arenes by palladium had been known for a long time, such methods had received comparably less attention than related processes with directing groups.
 Such methods have traditionally required the use of an excess of the arene component to induce a sufficient reactivity, which limited their applicability to simple arenes.[26]
 We have designed palladium catalysts that overcome this limitation through the cooperative action of two complementary ligands (a pyridine-derivative and an N-acyl amino acid).